seosgithub/BooJS/README.md

 #### DESCRIPTION
 The following options are available:
  * `-v` - Verify that a file contains no javascript syntax errors.
 Returns 0 if there are no errors.
- * '-e' - Pass a javascript statement to execute after the file (if a file is provided).
+ * `-e` - Pass a javascript statement to execute after the file (if a file is provided).
 Will terminate pipe if this is provided. calling the statement.

 #### EXAMPLES